 Review and develop strategies for dissertation writing.
-Topics to be discussed include: Buddhist-inspired strategies for writing and completing the dissertation.
-Under close guidance, students are expected to complete a solid draft of one chapter of their dissertation.
-Applicable to the doctoral research requirement; may be taken multiple times.
+Topics include Buddhist-inspired strategies for writing and completing the dissertation.
+Students are expected to complete a solid draft of one chapter of their dissertation or analogous goal.

+May be applied to research requirement multiple times.
+Pass/No Pass only